 According to the legend, these demons have only one task: to slowly saw down the primal trunk of the tree of life, a trunk that plays the crucial role of preventing the Earth from falling into the Underworld.

-Much of the job is considered to be completed with the arrival of the winter solstice, so these creatures, fearing that the world will collapse upon them, sneak their way into the world of the living where they stay and play tricks for a fortnight, spreading terror and mischief from December 25 to Epiphany.
+Much of the job is considered to be completed with the arrival of the winter solstice, so these creatures, fearing that the world will collapse upon them, sneak their way into the world of the living, where they stay and play tricks for a fortnight, spreading terror and mischief from December 25th to Epiphany.

-In fact, it is said that on Epiphany Day, after the blessing of the waters, the Kallikantzaroi make their way back to the underground, where they find that the tree of life has regenerated, so they get back to their job until the following season.
+In fact, it is said that on the day of Epiphany, after the blessing of the waters, the Kallikantzaroi make their way back to the underground, where they find that the tree of life has regenerated, so they get back to their job until the following holiday season.

 They say it is relatively easy to trick these creatures as they are not as intelligent as you might think.
 A very famous way to protect against them is to place a colander on the doorstep.

 According to popular legends, the kallikantzaroi will spend too much time counting the hols.
 Still, since they cannot count over the number two, they will eventually get distracted and forget about playing a trick in your home!

 Closing the Christmas season and almost a month of celebrations, January 6th is an important day in the Orthodox tradition.
 And as such, it must start very early!